-County Office Buildings: Two County Office Buildings are proposed for the campus Front Room.
-A first Office Building (COB1) is proposed north of the Development Services Building.
+Office Buildings: Two Office Buildings are proposed for the campus Front Room.
+A first Office Building (OB8) is proposed north of the Development Services Building.
 Similar to the DSB, this Office Building will have two front doors; one facing Beavercreek Road and one opening to the central pedestrian and bike spine.
-This Office Building will be four stories and 100,711 gross square feet.
+This Office Building will be four stories and 80,816 gross square feet.
 The government departments to be accommodated here have yet to be determined.
-A second Office Building (COB2) is proposed at the corner of Beavercreek Road and Warner Milne Road.
-This will also be a four-story building but with 75,608 gross square feet.
+A second Office Building (OB7) is proposed at the corner of Beavercreek Road and Warner Milne Road.
+This will also be a four-story building but with 57,128 gross square feet.
 The County departments to be accommodated in this building have yet to be determined.

 Courthouse: The Clackamas County Courthouse, the focal point of the campus, is proposed in the campus Living Room.
-It will contain 215,756 gross square feet accommodating 16 courtrooms, court offices, a law library, judges' chambers, District Attorney Offices, and Family Court services.
+It will contain 241,500 gross square feet accommodating 16 courtrooms, court offices, a law library, judges' chambers, District Attorney Offices, and Family Court services.
 Its north and south winds will be separated and joined by an open-roofed atrium and passage space coinciding with an utility easement.
 Additional Judicial functions will be housed in the five-story wing located north of the Central Atrium.
 A smaller four-story wing to the south will contain the District Attorneys' offices.
 The public entries for the Courthouse, Public Services Building, and Development Services Building will be arranged within easy sight of each other, enabling employees and visitors to navigate the area easily.

-Adult Detention Facility: The current configuration of the existing Jail accommodates approximately 434 beds.
-The County anticipates constructing a new Adult Detention Facility of 200,542 gross square feet in the campus Back Room with a potential for up to 800 adult detention beds, which are a permitted conditional use on the site.
+Jail: The current configuration of the existing Jail accommodates approximately 434 beds.
+The County anticipates constructing a new Jail of 200,542 gross square feet in the campus Back Room with a potential for up to 800 adult detention beds, which are a permitted conditional use on the site.
 Although the new building may have a larger footprint than the existing Jail, new facilities typically require a lower ratio of guards to inmates; this translates into fewer vehicle trips to the facility.
-In addition, the ADF will regulate the number of visitors that may visit the site at any one time.
+In addition, the Jail will regulate the number of visitors that may visit the site at any one time.

-Juvenile Facility: Juvenile Services is to be located in the 1990's portion of the existing Adult Detention Facility located south of the Mud Creek Wetlands in the campus Back Room.
+Juvenile Facility: Juvenile Services is to be located in the 1990's portion of the existing Jail located south of the Mud Creek Wetlands in the campus Back Room.
 The existing Jail will be used for storage until some time in the future, at which time the pre-1990's portion of the building complex will be demolished.
 This will allow area for either the expansion of Central Communications or a new building and the development of the parking areas required to be in conformance with the Master Plan's parking objectives.

 Private Development: The Master Plan recognizes private development as an element of the overall strategy for the Red Soils Campus.
 The County recognizes that a number of businesses and services in the private sector routinely locate near County offices given that their primary focus is doing business with the County.
-The Master Plan contemplates approximately 150,000 square feet to be available for a mix of commercial and retail uses.